RandomcodeDev/chifir-engine/design/style.typ

 There's not many fancy containers yet, but `CVector<T>` defined in `public/base/vector.h` is a working implementation of a dynamic array.
 `public/base/string.h` defines `CString`, and it implements advanced features like splitting and multiplication.
 Additionally, there's
-`CLinkedList<T>`, which is used for the free list in the memory allocator, and offers significant user control over the nodes for exactly that reason.
+`CIntrusiveLinkedList<T>`, which is used for the free list in the memory allocator, and offers significant user control over the nodes for exactly that reason.

 == Assertions and error handling